-'''

-prod.myCompany := comp;
+prod.myCompany := comp; commitTransaction; end:

-commitTransaction;

-end;

-'''

-8. Run the JadeScript::setup method and then use the inverse to navigate the objects in the JADE Object Inspector, to demonstrate that referential integrity is correct.

-- 9. Inspect the Company class in the JADE Object Inspector, by running the Company.inspect Workspace. - 10.
-Select properties in the left pane of the inspector.
-Note that the type is PropertyNDict and that it contains allMyProducts. - 11.
+- 8. Run the JadeScript::setup method and then use the inverse to navigate the objects in the JADE Object Inspector, to demonstrate that referential integrity is correct. - Inspect the Company class in the JADE Object Inspector, by running the code Company.inspect(); inside a 9.
+Workspace. - Select properties in the left pane of the inspector.
+Note that the type is PropertyNDict and that it contains 10. allMyProducts. - 11.
 Double-click on properties and then double-click allMyProducts.